Dog with an illustrated background

 Holiday Cancellation

-This will provide cover towards costs for the policyholder up to the amount in your schedule if you have to cancel or cut short a holiday because your pet needs emergency treatment in the UK.
+This will provide cover towards costs for the policyholder up to the amount in your schedule if you have to cancel or cut short a holiday because your pet needs urgent treatment in the UK.

 We’ll only pay claims if your holiday was booked more than 28 days before you were due to leave and if you aren’t able to get a refund.
 If you need to cancel your holiday, you’re covered, as long as you don’t cancel more than 14 days before you were due to leave.